cca/cca_invenio/notes/communities.md

 - A default configuration which is understandable and easy to describe to end users
 - Retain the important features of VAULT

+We have a pseudo-fixture [communities.yaml](../app_data/communities.yaml) which can be fed to our [add_communities.py](../site/readme.md#add-communities) script to bulk create communities.

 ## Groups

 Roles/groups are the same thing.
 Invenio commands references roles `invenio roles create ...` but the UI says Groups.
 We will call them Groups to match the UI and disambiguate with Community roles.
 Records can be shared with individual users or groups.